We Are Lady Parts

 We Are Lady Parts is a British television sitcom created, written, and directed by Nida Manzoor.
-The series follows an eponymous British punk rock band that consists entirely of Muslim women.
+The series follows a British punk rock band named Lady Parts, which consists entirely of Muslim women.

-After airing as a pilot on 21 December 2018 on Channel 4, it was commissioned for a six-episode series; which premiered 20 May 2021.
-The show has been nominated for awards including two prizes at the Gotham Awards and a Rose d'Or award.
-In November 2021, creator Nida Manzoor received the Rose D'Or Emerging Talent Award for her work on the show.
+After airing as a 14-minute pilot on 21 December 2018 on Channel 4, it was commissioned for a six-episode series co-produced with Peacock, which premiered 20 May 2021.
+The show has been nominated for multiple accolades including two prizes at the Gotham Awards and a Rose d'Or award.
+In November 2021, creator Nida Manzoor received the Rose d'Or Emerging Talent Award for her work on the show.
+The series has also won two Peabody Awards.

 Premise

 An all-female Muslim punk band in the UK takes inspiration from London's rich and diverse collection of cultures.
 Friendships, relationships and cultural differences are navigated as the band seeks musical success.